Song Pours Out

 Fri., 09.19.14 (8pm) Bates Recital Hall, University of Texas, Austin, TX.

 Conspirare performs works set to poetry of Chilean poet Pablo Neruda.
-The program includes Ode to Common Things (1995) by Cary Ratcliff, premiering a new version by the composer for four-hand piano, harp, and percussion, and La Cancion desesperada (2005) by Austin composer Donald Grantham, originally written for Conspirare and newly revised for this concert.
-Two short commissioned works by other composers, not yet confirmed, will also be premiered.
+The program includes Ode to Common Things (1995) by Cary Ratcliff, premiering a new version by the composer for four-hand piano, harp, and percussion, with additional guitar; and La Cancion desesperada (2005) by Austin composer Donald Grantham, originally written for Conspirare and newly revised for this concert.
+Works by Shawn Kirchner and Morten Lauridsen will also be performed.
 The program will also be performed in Goshen, IN, where it will be recorded for release on Harmonia Mundi.

 Sun., 12.07.14 (8pm) The Carillon on Exposition, Austin, TX